trbittner/todds-bistro/README.md

 * [What the hell is a clearfix hack?](https://www.w3schools.com/howto/howto_css_clearfix.asp)
 * [This site assisted me with layout inheritance](https://learn.cloudcannon.com/jekyll/introduction-to-jekyll-layouts/).
 * [This](http://app.xrespond.com/) can be used for responsive testing.
+* We use [this](https://designer.gravit.io/) for scanning and manipulating the drawings.